inessalter/OceanMantaRays/README.md

 # OceanMantaRays
-CS148 Final Project for Ocean Manta Rays
+Project for Ocean Manta Rays

- Ishita Gupta and Ines Salter (Stanford IDs: ishig and isalter) Manta Arrival to the Village of Fish
+ Ishita Gupta and Ines Salter
+Manta Arrival to the Village of Fish
 Google Drive Link to Submission
 Inspiration
-We were reading Playground, which inspired us to think of the ocean as a potential source for the CS148 final project, reflecting photos under the ocean, showing the biodiversity under water and how the light can illuminate all which we cannot see.
+We were reading Playground, which inspired us to think of the ocean as a potential source for this project, reflecting photos under the ocean, showing the biodiversity under water and how the light can illuminate all which we cannot see.
 Additionally, Ishita has done a lot of freediving and so for her it’s particularly moving to be able to represent the underwater world in blender.

 Rendering our Final Image from a different angle and without textures:
 We rendered two images without textures, one with the ocean still and one without so that the differences were clear.
 The last image, which has no textures, still has a blue tone because of the volumetric applied to it.